 You have no doubt heard about “steroids.”
 By the way, this is a terrible term!
 It causes nothing but confusion.
 We promise not to overwhelm you with chemistry.
 The core structure of steroids can be found in hormones like estrogen, progesterone and testosterone as well as in corticosteroids like cortisone and prednisone.
 The steroid injections we are referring have nothing to do with body building.
 This is all about cortisone shots for joint pain and inflammation.
+A new study reveals that corticosteroid injections into the hip can lead to rapidly destructive hip disease or RDHD (Journal of Bone & Joint Surgery, Sept.
+22, 2021).

 Structural chemical formulas of corticosteroids (glucocorticoids): cortisol, cortisone, corticosterone